bard/emacs-run-command/README.md

 ## Demo

-The screencast below shows using `run-command` to 1) create a project from a boilerplate, 2) execute a file on every save, and 3) start the test runner.
+The screencast below shows using `run-command` to 1) clone a project from a boilerplate, 2) execute a file on every save, and 3) start the test runner.

 <p align="center"><img alt="demo" src="./demo.gif"></p>

+## Features

+- **Unopinionated**: run a command against a file, a project, a service, anything.
+- **Minimal cognitive tax**: one key binding, one configuration variable, two sensible defaults.
+- **Flexible configuration**: hardcode commands, generate them dynamically based on context, or anything in between.

 ## Installing

 [Available from MELPA](https://melpa.org/#/run-command).

-## Configuring

-By default, commands are run in `compilation-mode`.
-See [Lightweight external command integration in Emacs via compilation mode](https://massimilianomirra.com/notes/lightweight-external-command-integration-in-emacs-via-compilation-mode/) for some notes on how to make the most of `compilation-mode`.

-Alternatively (and experimentally), commands can be run in `term-mode` plus `compilation-minor-mode`, especially useful for commands with rich output such as colors, progress bars, and screen refreshes, while preserving `compilation-mode` functionality.
-Set `run-command-run-method` to `term` and please comment on [issue #2](https://github.com/bard/emacs-run-command/issues/2) if you find issues.

-The auto-completion framework is automatically detected.
-It can be set manually by customizing `run-command-completion-method`.

 ## Quickstart